Last Updated: August 27, 2018

-Learn more from this groundbreaking study about the connection between dementia and infections, and its implications on future studies.
+Learn more from this groundbreaking study about the connection between beta-amyloid, dementia and infections, and its implications on future studies.

-How Symptomless Infections Can Lead to Dementia
+How Silent Infections Can Lead to Dementia

-A new study from Harvard University has found that silent, symptomless infections may lead to dementia.
-The study, published in the journal Science Translational Medicine, suggests that the production of beta amyloid protein (a hallmark characteristic of the disease), is the brain’s immune response to fight infections.
+A Harvard University study has found that silent, symptomless infections may lead to dementia.
+The study, published in the journal Science Translational Medicine, suggests that the production of beta-amyloid protein — a hallmark characteristic of the disease — is the brain’s immune response to fight infections.

-Researchers have tested the connection between dementia and infections in lab settings, using fruit flies, mice, petri dishes, roundworms and yeast.
-The study, led by Dr. Robert D. Moir and Dr. Rudolph E. Tanzi both of Harvard Medical School and Massachusetts General Hospital, began when the two researchers noticed the beta amyloid protein strongly resembled proteins of the immune system.
+Researchers have tested the connection between dementia and infections in lab settings using fruit flies, mice, petri dishes, roundworms and yeast.
+The study, led by Dr. Robert D. Moir and Dr. Rudolph E. Tanzi both of Harvard Medical School and Massachusetts General Hospital, began when the two researchers noticed the beta-amyloid protein strongly resembled proteins of the immune system.

-In one study, researchers injected salmonella into the brains of mice with no beta amyloid plaques in the brain.
+In one study, researchers injected salmonella into the brains of mice with no beta-amyloid plaques in the brain.
 Dr. Tanzi said, “Overnight, the bacteria seeded plaques.
 The hippocampus was full of plaques, and each plaque had a single bacterium at its center.”

 If infections in the brain are correlated to Alzheimer’s, then the herpes virus could be one of those infections wreaking havoc on brain health.

 Drs.
-Tanzi and Moir acknowledge they have a strong hypotheses but are quick to say they have more work to do.
-Ultimately, researchers will look for microbes in the beta amyloid plaques found in human brains.
+Moir and Tanzi acknowledge they have a strong hypotheses but are quick to say they have more work to do.
+Ultimately, researchers will look for microbes in the beta-amyloid plaques found in human brains.
 Dr. Tanzi says that: